 Residual Life Assessment & Residual Life Extension

-Today the concept has changed and efforts are being directed to explore new approaches/techniques of monitoring, diagnosis, life assessment and condition evaluation, and possibility of extending the life of assets such as Power transformer, Circuit breakers, CTs, Cables, Generator, Motors etc
+Today the concept has changed and efforts are being directed to explore new approaches/techniques of monitoring, diagnosis, life assessment and condition evaluation, and possibility of extending the life of assets such as Power transformers, Circuit breakers, CTs, Cables, Generator, Motors etc

 Our service team undertaken RLA (Residual Life Assessment) and RLE (Residual Life Extension) studies for entire sub-stations and MV Switchgears.
 We carry out testing of various types of test objects such as Transformers, Circuit Breakers, Isolators, CT/CVT, Motors etc using reliable and accurate test and measuring instruments